MaxyZhu75/High-Performance-Soccer-Player-Tracking-System-with-CNN/README.md

 [1] F. Zhang, Q. Wang, B. Li, Z. Chen, J. Zhou.
 PysSOT, Github repository, https://github.com/STVIR/pysot, 2018.

 ## Contact
 Thank you so much for your interests.
 Note that this project can not straightforward be your course assignment solution.
 Do not download and submit my code without any change.
-Contact me and we can modify this Soccer Player Tracking System further.
+Contact me and I am happy to modify this Soccer Player Tracking System further with you.
 * Email: maoqinzhu@umass.edu
 * LinkedIn: [Max Zhu](https://www.linkedin.com/in/maoqin-zhu/)